-While the Campaign Committee helps develop a plan and strategies, the canvassers are the actual front line volunteers.
+While your internal United Way campaign committee helps develop a plan and strategies, the canvassers are the actual front line volunteers.
 An ideal number of canvassers would be 1 canvasser per 10 co-workers.
 Canvassers should be familiar with the work of UWP and have access to materials and stats to answer questions to help ensure co-workers are making an informed decision about their charitable giving.

 Effective canvassing begins with the selection of reliable, enthusiastic volunteers.
-Emphasize how much their involvement would mean to you, UWP and their community.
+Emphasize how much their involvement would mean to you, UWP, their workplace and our community.
 Tell them why you think they are the best person for the job.
 Canvassers should be:

-- Representative of your workplace to facilitate peer to peer canvassing - Able to ask for a donation without being self-conscious
+- Representative of your workplace to facilitate peer to peer canvassing - Able to ask for a financial donation without being self-conscious